doums/dot/win/notes.md

 format quick fs=fat32 label=System
 ```

-4. exit diskpart and cmd prompt to go back to the GUI
+2. exit `diskpart`, in the GUI click _Refresh_, the freshly created\
+   EFI partition should show up
-5. create the main partition for windows with the desired size (in MiB)
+3. create the main partition for windows with the desired size

+> [!IMPORTANT]
+> Size unit is MiB (mebibyte), eg. 204800 for 200GB\
+> Use a converter GiB to MiB to get the desired MiB value

-6. select it and continue the install
+4. select it and continue the install

 https://www.ctrl.blog/entry/how-to-esp-windows-setup.html
 https://wiki.archlinux.org/title/Dual_boot_with_Windows#The_EFI_system_partition_created_by_Windows_Setup_is_too_small